Breast Thermography + Ultrasound

 An area that is distinctly different from any other area on either breast.

 If breast symptoms and/or the results of your physical exam suggest breast cancer might be present, more tests will probably be ordered by your doctor.
 These might include different imaging tests.
-The safest, painless, non-invasive, affordable breast screening tests are a combination of a Medical Diagnostic Ultrasound and Thermography, which may give us about 95% accuracy in detecting breast cancer.
+The safest, painless, non-invasive, affordable breast screening tests are a combination of an Ultrasound and Thermography, which may give us about 95% accuracy in detecting breast cancer.

 Studies have shown that by the time a tumor has grown to sufficient size to be detectable by physical examination or mammography, it has in fact been growing for about seven years achieving more than 25 doublings of the malignant cell colony.
 At 90 days there are two cells, at one year there are 16 cells, and at five years there are 1,048,576 cells--an amount that is still undetectable by a mammogram.
 Thermography has the ability to provide women with future risk assessment.
 If discovered, certain thermographic risk markers can warn a woman that she needs to work closely with her doctor with regular checkups to monitor her breast health.